 Sure, flowers add color to any landscape.
-But plants with colorful leaves retain their color longer–pretty much throughout their growing seasons or lifetimes.
-For a Clappentail Park property in Dorset, England, Alice Meacham Garden Design used a variety of plants with colorful foliage, like Sacrococca, Heuchera, Allium 'Purple Sensation,' Euphorbia wulfenii, Spirea waterii, and Cotinus 'Royal Purple.'Continue to 8 of 16 below.
+But plants with colorful leaves retain their color longer—pretty much throughout their growing seasons or lifetimes.
+For a Clappentail Park property in Dorset, England, Alice Meacham Garden Design used a variety of plants with colorful foliage such as Sacrococca, Heuchera, Allium 'Purple Sensation,' Euphorbia wulfenii, Spirea waterii, and Cotinus 'Royal Purple.'Continue to 8 of 16 below.

 08 of 16